Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 Evaluation and impact

-Work to address the findings of Social Care Institute for Excellence review into the council's direct payments offer has fallen into two phases to date:
+Work to address the findings of Social Care Institute for Excellence review into the council's direct payments offer has fallen into 2 phases to date:

-• Phase one was led in large part by the internal 'One Council' group comprising Adult Social Care, the Children with Disabilities team and Children with Special Education Needs.
+• phase 1 was led in large part by the internal 'One Council' group comprising Adult Social Care, the Children with Disabilities team and Children with Special Education Needs.
 It sought to secure greater understanding of some of the issues raised by Social Care Institute for Excellence and the experiences of social care practitioners.
-An external reference group supported this.
+An external reference group supported this

-• Phase two was characterised by the co-design work that developed this strategy
+• phase 2 was characterised by the co-design work that developed this strategy

 Governance proposal